mvolkmann/blog/src/htmx.md

-HTMX can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require constant reaction to mouse movements.
+HTMX can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require high frequency updates.

 Options for implementing client-side processing include vanilla JavaScript,
 {% aTargetBlank "https://alpinejs.dev", "Alpine" %}, and
 {% aTargetBlank "https://hyperscript.org", "_hyperscript" %}.

-\_hyperscript was created by Big Sky Software and has not yet reached version 1.0.
-It is inspired by the HyperTalk and AppleScript languages that were used in the HyperCard application for Apple computers.
-From Wikipedia, HyperCard "is among the first successful hypermedia systems predating the World Wide Web."

-Like HTMLx, Alpine and \_hyperscript are client-side JavaScript libraries.
-These are much lighter that libraries and frameworks like React.

 Alpine adds support for many new HTML attributes.
 \_hyperscript adds support for one new HTML attribute whose name is a single underscore (`_`) and whose value is \_hyperscript code.
 Both differ from HTMX in that they focus on client-side interactions rather that processing HTTP requests.

+Like HTMLx, Alpine and \_hyperscript are client-side JavaScript libraries.
+These are much lighter than libraries and frameworks like React.

 ## JSON